xavibenjamin/The-East-Wing/plugins/markdown-on-save-improved/readme.txt

 1. The meta box where you can disable Markdown formatting or convert Markdown to HTML.

 == Frequently Asked Questions ==

+= What made you retire this plugin? =

+Plain and simple: I get paid to write and maintain the Jetpack version.
+It gets used by a lot more people and gets regular bug fixes.
+There are even support people who will help you if you have problems!

+If you liked MoSI, you'll love the Jetpack Markdown module.
+It's even easier to use - just enable it for a blog and every post is just converted to Markdown.
+There are tons of edge case fixes, improved GitHub-Flavoured syntax additions, better revision handling, and more.

 = How do I use Markdown syntax? =